Hamburger

 Employment contracts

-Written employment agreements are required according to national collective bargaining agreements and the rules granting Transparent and predictable working conditions (Legislative Decree No. 104/2022).
+Written employment agreements are required according to national collective bargaining agreements and the rules granting Transparent and predictable working conditions (Legislative Decree No. 104/2022 and subsequent amendments and additions).
 Certain clauses are not valid if they are not put in writing (eg, probationary clauses or non-compete covenants).

 Probationary periods